-This service is installed on the server that is running the Active Directory driver.
-If you decided to run the driver locally, the driver is installed on the Identity Manager server.
-If you decided to run the driver remotely, the driver is installed on the same server as the Remote Loader service.
+The IDM PowerShell service is installed on the server that is running the Active Directory driver.
+If you decide to run the driver locally, the driver is installed on the Identity Manager server.
+If you decide to run the driver remotely, the driver is installed on the same server as the Remote Loader service.